Climate Battery Greenhouse Version 1

-The concept of a climate battery greenhouse is to use the earth beneath as a sort of "battery" (thermal mass) for storing excess heat generated by the structure.
+The concept of a climate battery greenhouse is to use the earth beneath as a sort of "thermal battery" (thermal mass) for storing excess heat generated by the structure.
 Greenhouses, in most climates, typically generate way more heat than they can immediately use.
 As a result, the excess heat is often vented to the outside to avoid injuring plants.
-In an climate battery system, excess heat is transferred to the floor beneath the greenhouse where it is "stored" for later use.
+In a climate battery system, excess heat is transferred to the floor beneath the greenhouse where it is "stored" for later use.
 The storage and transfer of this heat is typically accomplished by burying corrugated perforated tubing beneath the greenhouse structure and running a fan to push air through the tubing.
-During the day, warm (and typically moist) air is pushed underground, where it condenses and releases heat, coming out the other end of the tube cooled and possibly at a lower humidity.
-At night, when heating may be needed, fans push colder air underground to pick up any heat stored there.
+During the day, warm (and typically moist) air is pushed underground, where it (ideally) condenses and releases heat, coming out the other end of the tube cooled and possibly at a lower humidity.
+At night, when heating may be needed, fans push colder air underground to pick up heat and release it into the structure.

 Season Extension or Year-Round Growing

-Our goal is to keep the greenhouse at or above freezing year-round in a zone 6b/7a climate.
-In a structure this size, this will be accomplished through the climate batteries and an internal row cover to cut down on the air volume needing to be conditioned.
+Our goal is to keep the greenhouse, at a minimum, 20F in a zone 6b/7a climate.
+This would allow us to overwinter subtropicals and grow most greens through the winter.
+In a structure this size, this will be accomplished through the climate batteries and a well-sealed structure.
+Additional energy-saving items could be employed to save on heating.

 Utilize an Existing Greenhouse Frame